Leadership Education for Aspiring

 What to Expect

-The sessions are offered in seminar format, so your preparation and participation is essential.
-Sessions will vary, however you should expect to meet pre-reading assingments, participate in skill-building exercises, engage with guest speakers if applicable, review health disparities case studies, prepare and submit assignments by the stated deadlines, participate in assessments and organize a capstone presentation that summarizes the skills developed during the seminars over the six-month period.
+Pre-reading assignments, participation in skill-building exercises, engage with the cohort and program facilitators to amplify your learning.
+Review health disparities case studies, prepare and submit assignments by stated deadlines, participate in assessments and organize a capstone presentation that summarizes the skills developed during the seminars over program.

 Sample Sessions